TIBCOSoftware/TCSTK-Cloud-CLI/README.md

 * surpressStart: When using this option after creating a new cloud starter the interactive tcli will not start.

-* answers: a comma(,) or column(:) separated list of answers to interactive questions.
+* answers: A comma(,) or column(:) separated list of answers to interactive questions.
 This is useful to run the tcli completely verbose; useful in a build-pipeline.

+* record: A filename in which a replay for the executed command will be recorded.

 # Available Tutorials
 These are the available TIBCO Cloud™ CLI Tutorials: